 What about Prop.
 13?

 You’d be hard pressed to find a single aspect of California life that isn’t affected by Proposition 13.
 Naturally, it gets blamed for an awful lot of the state’s problems.

 So what about the cost of housing?
 After all, Prop.
 13, California’s 1978 tax revolt initiative, capped property taxes at 1 percent of a home’s purchase price and limited the rate taxes can tick up each year by 2 percent.
 From a city’s perspective, giving your available land to new housing doesn’t make much sense if a sales-tax-paying restaurant or clothing store is waiting in the wings.

 The Legislative Analyst’s Office looked into the question of whether the state’s capped property taxes distort local land use decisions.
 Their conclusion: a resounding “probably not.”
 In short, a city’s dependence on property taxes or sales taxes didn’t predict much about its land use decisions.

 Even so, there are other ways in which Prop.
 13 could be contributing to our affordability crisis.
 Another consequence of capped property taxes is that local governments have to scramble for other sources of cash.
 One of those sources is housing developers.
 On average, California levies the highest developer fees in the country, making it that much more difficult to build new housing.

 Want more?
 Try the podcast

 Want more insights on California’s housing crisis?
 And what the state is currently doing to try to fix it?
-Listen to “Gimme Shelter: The California Housing Crisis Podcast”, launched by CALmatters data reporter Matt Levin and Los Angeles Times housing reporter Liam Dillon.
-Every other week, Matt and Liam will bring you the latest in California housing politics and policy.
-Listen here, and subscribe on iTunes, Stitcher and your favorite podcast platform.
+In “Gimme Shelter: The California Housing Crisis Podcast,” CalMatters housing reporter Manuela Tobias and Los Angeles Times housing reporter Liam Dillon bring you the latest in California housing politics and policy.
+Listen to past episodes here, and subscribe on Apple Podcasts, Soundcloud and Stitcher.